mysouto/capstone-book-club/README.md

 - https://capstone-bookclub.web.app/
 - https://capstone-bookclub.firebaseapp.com/

+## Capstone Learning Goals

+- Complete product life cycle from conception to delivery and deployment while demonstrating self-direction and independent learning of new technology
+- Practice React.js and learn new React tools (Router library, Context)
+- Learn how to develop backend with an app development platform (Google Firebase)
+- Learn other new technologies: noSQL database (Google Firestore), deployment though Google Cloud, user authenticatin  (Firebase), Bootstrap

 ## Problem Statement

 Readdit is a web app allows people to participate in book clubs virtually.
 Users can join to create and manage book clubs, discover new books, and participate in discussions.